The University of Chicago's home for the creation, performance, and study of contemporary classical music

 The Chicago Center for Contemporary Composition at the University of Chicago is a dynamic, collaborative, and interdisciplinary environment for the creation, performance and study of new music and for the advancement of the careers of emerging and established composers, performers, and scholars.

-Distinguished by its formation within an uncompromising, relentlessly searching, and ceaselessly innovative scholarly environment that celebrates excellence and presents new possibilities for intellectual dialogue, the Chicago Center for Contemporary Composition is comprised of ten integrated entities: an annual concert series with the resident Grossman Ensemble, CHIME, visiting ensembles, distinguished guest composers, performances, recordings, research, graduate student-led projects, workshops, and postdoctoral fellowships.
+Distinguished by its formation within an uncompromising, relentlessly searching, and ceaselessly innovative scholarly environment that celebrates excellence and presents new possibilities for intellectual dialogue, the Chicago Center for Contemporary Composition is comprised of ten integrated entities: an annual concert series with the resident Grossman Ensemble, CHIME, visiting ensembles, distinguished guest composers, performances, recordings, research, graduate student-led projects, workshops, and postdoctoral research positions.

 There are many creative, passionate people whose teamwork and artistry infuse the Chicago Center for Contemporary Composition with collaborative, nimble-minded, and open-spirited vitality.
 Read more »

-CCCC sponsors a signature postdoctoral fellowship program for composers, providing one year of specialized mentoring as they prepare to launch their careers.
-Fellows develop new works for performance by ensembles-in-residence, participate in workshops and colloquia, coach students on the performance of contemporary music, and teach one class in the University’s College Core curriculum.
+CCCC sponsors a signature postdoctoral research program for composers, providing one year of specialized mentoring as they prepare to launch their careers.
+Researchers develop new works for performance by ensembles-in-residence, participate in workshops and colloquia, coach students on the performance of contemporary music, and teach one class in the University’s College Core curriculum.
 The exposure and intellectual engagement offered through this program is unparalleled in the field of contemporary music.
 Read more »

 The CHIME Studio (Chicago Integrated Media Experimental Studio) is a vital creative space in the University of Chicago's Department of Music.
 Directed by composer, improviser, and sound artist Sam Pluta, the studio is focused on creativity in the many realms of electronic music and its integration with other media.
 Read more »